karatelabs/karate/README.md

   return config;
 }
 ```
-The function is expected to return a JSON object and all keys and values in that JSON object will be made available as script variables.
-And that's all there is to Karate configuration.

 > The [`karate`](#the-karate-object) object has a few helper methods described in detail later in this document where the [`call`](#calling-javascript-functions) keyword is explained.
 Here above, you see `karate.log()`, `karate.env` and `karate.configure()` being used.
 Note that the `karate-config.js` is re-invoked for *every* `Scenario` and in rare cases, you may want to initialize (e.g. auth tokens) only once for all of your tests.
 This can be achieved using [`karate.callSingle()`](#the-karate-object).